 Insects are part of a healthy garden ecosystem.
-Bees and other pollinators ensure a plentiful harvest from herb and veggie gardens and fruit trees, while ladybugs and praying mantises help control plant-damaging pests.
-When fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin your crops.
-A targeted insecticide can help prevent this.
+Bees and other pollinating insects ensure a plentiful harvest from herb and veggie gardens and fruit trees, while ladybugs and praying mantises help control plant-damaging pests.
+When fruit worms, aphids, Japanese beetles, roaches, and their destructive ilk gain a toehold in a garden, they can quickly ruin crops.
+A targeted insect killer can help prevent this.

-- BEST BUDGET: Plantonix Organic Neem Bliss 100% Neem Seed Oil
+- BEST BOTANICAL: Plantonix Neem Bliss 100% Cold Pressed Neem Seed Oil

 - BEST INSECTICIDAL SOAP: Natria 706230A Insecticidal Soap

-- BEST FOR CATERPILLARS: Bonide (BND803) Leaf Eating Worm & Moth Killer
+- BEST FOR CATERPILLARS: Bonide Thuricide (BND803) Leaf Eating Worm Killer

-- BEST FOR JAPANESE BEETLES: ST GABRIEL ORGANICS Milky Spore Grub Pest Controller
+- BEST FOR JAPANESE BEETLES: St. Gabriel Organics Milky Spore Grub Control

 Our Top Picks

 There are many options when it comes to insecticides for a vegetable garden.
 Listed below are some of the best in specific categories.
-These garden insecticides are made by the most trusted brands in the industry to effectively control difficult pests, yet are safe for people and pets when used as directed.
+These garden insecticides are made by the most trusted brands in the industry to control difficult pests effectively, yet are safe for people and pets when used as directed.
+The products we chose use formulas that have minimal impact on the environment while also being generally safe to use around pets and children.

 It’s odorless, approved for organic gardening, safe around people and pets, and can be used up to the day of harvest.
 It comes as a liquid concentrate.
 To use, mix with water according to label directions and apply with a trigger, handheld, backpack, or hose-end sprayer.